Ifugao: History

+Precolonial era

+The Ifugao people are thought to have been one of the first Indigenous groups and rice cultivators of the Philippines.
+The Old Kiyyangan Village (OKV), in particular, has been dated back to as early as 810 Before Present (B.P) to 750 B.P.
+As evident in various studies conducted at the OKV archaeological site and on the Ifugao people themselves, they were believed to have strong relationships with the dead, believed in several Deities with the Sun God as one of the main ones they worshipped, were a socially stratified and centralized society based on agricultural practices, and established and developed a strong intra- and inter-regional trade of luxury items, trade ware, ceramics, and raw materials.

 Spanish colonial era

 The Spanish had great difficulty in taking over Ifugao, like most of the Cordilleras due to the fierce belief of the Cordillera people of their rights since ancient times.
 The Ifugao battled colonizers for hundreds of years, even after the state was colonized and was transformed into a part of Nueva Vizcaya province of the Spanish-administered Philippines.
 In 1891, the Spanish government established Quiangan as a comandancia-politico-militar for the Ifugao area.
 The Spanish occupation in the province ended with the outbreak of the Philippine Revolution.

 In the Northern Philippines, the Ifugao people are one of many minority ethnolinguistic groups best documented by ethnohistory and anthropological scholars.
 However, there is a dearth of historical information in the region particularly during the Spanish conquest.
 Changes in both demographics and cultural orientation among existing communities were to be expected during the time as certain groups resulted to migration towards the highlands.
 According to studies, the Ifugao succeeded multiple times resisting against the Spanish at conquest.
 The groups that migrated to the highlands were believed to be those that resisted the Spanish colonial control, which became prevalent in the lowlands.
 According to Acabado, the rugged nature of the highlands around the Ifugao region did not out rightly provide a hindrance to the Spanish conquest.
 Other regions that had similar rugged environment as found in Ifugao were subjected to colonial rule.
 Archeological research shows Ifugao practices of successful resistance by strengthening their political and economic resources.
 Spanish conquest and population increase was the source of shifting to wet-rice agriculture.